KaotoIO/kaoto-ui/CONTRIBUTING.md

  * All commits must pass tests: Each commit should have consistency on its own and don't break any functionality
  * All jobs/checks must be green: This includes test coverage, code smells, security issues,...
  * Be descriptive on the PR text about what the changes are.
 Better to have duplicated explanation than no explanation at all.
 Provide examples.
  * Add screenshots and videos of what your PR is doing.
-Specially if you are adding a new feature.
+Especially if you are adding a new feature.
  * High test coverage: Your code must be covered by unit and e2e tests.
 If for some reason your PR can't or shouldn't, be very clear why.
 The tests must be included in the same PR.

 ### How your commits messages should look like